-Following the release of their ferocious first album after some relentless gigging up and down the realm, including more or less every festival you could shake a partially dissected stick at, it would appear that Eoin and Rory Loveless have set about commendably answering the questions asked since the success of their Bloodsports EP – a record which left Zane Lowe reaching for the oven gloves as he pronounced it his ‘Hottest Record in the World’.
+Following the release of their ferocious first album after some relentless gigging up and down the realm, including more or less every festival you could imagine, it would appear that Eoin and Rory Loveless have set about commendably answering the questions asked since the success of their Bloodsports EP – a bit of music that left Zane Lowe reaching for the oven gloves as he pronounced it his ‘Hottest Record in the World’.

 With the latest album replacing the need for caffeine in the office, we at Exposed were positively chomping at the bit to get the lads in for a bone-crunching, angst-charged In Session feature.
 Join us as we chew the dissected cartilage and cautiously dip toes in to the hair-raising world of Drenge.

-There’s a sense of irony there: the idea that behind what appears to be idyllic village life lies darkness and morbidity… It’s a bit like Hot Fuzz, really?
+There’s a sense of irony there: the idea that behind what appears to be idyllic village life lies darkness and morbidity… It’s all a bit Hot Fuzz.

 E: It is.
 Even though our Parish Council isn’t quite as messed up.
-We’ve visited the town which Hot Fuzz was set in and you could definitely see a dark side to these places.
-Stuff like this clock which had been running for like 500 years – and on each hour two guys come out on horseback and one would decapitate the other.
+We’ve visited the town where Hot Fuzz was set and you could definitely see a dark side to these places.
+Stuff like this clock that had been running for like 500 years, and on each hour two guys come out on horseback and one would decapitate the other.
 It’s dark stuff, really.

 A sense of isolation appears to be a recurring theme throughout your music.
 Does that stem from you being “out in the sticks”, as part of this integrated community?

 E: I suppose so.
 I think there are about 300-400 people living in Castleton , so the population is tiny.
-And everything does seem to be catered solely for the tourists who visit and bring the money, for example, you’ll be paying London-type prices in the local pubs.
+And everything does seem to be catered solely for the tourists who visit and bring the money.
+You’ll be paying London-type prices in the local pubs.